Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-It only changes cancellation behavior for that block.
+- `NonCancellable` only changes cancellation behavior for that block.

-It does not detach the coroutine from its parent.
+- It does not detach the coroutine from its parent.

-The parent can still control the coroutine lifecycle outside that block.
+- The parent can still control the coroutine lifecycle outside that block.

-Think:
+- Think:

 ``` text
 Parent cancellation